Scarlet Finale! (Demo)

 “That doesn’t matter!
 It could just do anything, but I’d still want to work here!”

 Faith scratched his head.
-This was exactly the kind of person he didn’t like dealing with.
+This was precisely the kind of person he didn’t like dealing with.

 “If you want the job so badly, let’s make a deal then.”